9 Strip Club & Lap Dance Etiquette Rules Explained by Strippers

 Over the course of a lazy Sunday night (lazy because who goes to a strip club on Sunday?) we hung out in the dressing room with the dancers, who told us their best stories, advice, and tips from working in the industry.
 These are their words:

-DON'T TRY TO HAVE SEX WITH THE DANCERS
+1. DON'T TRY TO HAVE SEX IN THE STRIP CLUB

 A lot of guys get mad—they don't understand that I'm a dancer.
 I don't have sex for money, and some guys get very upset about that.
 They won't shut up.
 "Oh have sex with me, I'll give you money.
 I'll give you however much money you want."
 That's probably the most annoying thing.